 - 10. We have no knowledge of any allegations of fraud or suspected fraud affecting the District received in communications from employees, customers, regulators, suppliers or others. - 11.
+We have disclosed to you the results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud. - 12.
 We have disclosed to you the identity of the entity's related parties and all the related party relationships and transactions of which we are aware.
 Related party relationships and transactions have been appropriately accounted for and disclosed in accordance with accounting principles generally accepted in the United States of America.
 We understand that the term related party refers to an affiliate; principal owners, management, and members of their immediate families, subsidiaries accounted for by the equity method; and any other party with which the District may deal if the District can significantly influence, or be influenced by, the management or operating policies of the other.
-The term affiliate refers to a party that directly or indirectly controls, or is controlled by, or is under common control with, the District. - 12.
-Except as reflected in the financial statements, there are no: - (a) Plans or intentions that may materially affect carrying values or classifications of assets and liabilities. - (b) Material transactions omitted or improperly recorded in the financial records. - (c) Material gain/loss contingencies requiring accrual or disclosure, including those arising from environmental remediation obligations. - (d) Events occurring subsequent to the balance sheet date through the date of this letter requiring adjustment or disclosure in the financial statements. - (e) Agreements to purchase assets previously sold. - (f) Restrictions on cash balances or compensating balance agreements. - (g) Guarantees, whether written or oral, under which the District is contingently liable. - 13.
-We have disclosed to you all known instances of noncompliance or suspected noncompliance with laws and regulations whose effects should be considered when preparing financial statements. - 14.
+The term affiliate refers to a party that directly or indirectly controls, or is controlled by, or is under common control with, the District. - 13.
+Except as reflected in the financial statements, there are no: - (a) Plans or intentions that may materially affect carrying values or classifications of assets and liabilities. - (b) Material transactions omitted or improperly recorded in the financial records. - (c) Material gain/loss contingencies requiring accrual or disclosure, including those arising from environmental remediation obligations. - (d) Events occurring subsequent to the balance sheet date through the date of this letter requiring adjustment or disclosure in the financial statements. - (e) Agreements to purchase assets previously sold. - (f) Restrictions on cash balances or compensating balance agreements. - (g) Guarantees, whether written or oral, under which the District is contingently liable. - 14.
+We have disclosed to you all known instances of noncompliance or suspected noncompliance with laws and regulations whose effects should be considered when preparing financial statements. - 15.
 We have no reason to believe the District owes any penalties or payments under the Employer Shared Responsibility Provisions of the Patient Protection and Affordable Care Act nor have we received any correspondence from the IRS or other agencies indicating such payments may be due.